Badgerati/Edison/README.md

 * Framework with Attributes and Assert class for writing unit/integration tests.
 * Console application from which to run your tests - with useful inputs like TestResultURL to send results.
+* GUI for a more visual look on running tests.

 To Do
 =====

-* GUI
 * Website with service for automatically running tests
-* More can be found on Trello which I'll link at some point